victorhugoturnes/ActualGit/README.md

-Random stuff I did during college, some projects from first and second yers might be here if not on their own repositories
+Random stuff I did during college, some projects from first and second years might be here if not on their own repositories